-2017 History of the Georgia State Sons of the American Revolution By Dr. David A. Ludley, GASSAR State Historian
+2017 History of the GA SAR

+By Dr. David A. Ludley State Historian

 Our new President, Wayne L. Brown, began his productive tenure in office, by visiting chapters all across Georgia, remarking that he was "awed by those who work tirelessly and give so much of their time and resources to fulfill the mission of our great organization."
 President Brown sensed a "special bond" among us, "due to our Patriot ancestors who established the United States of America, the greatest nation on God's green earth."
 With dynamic leadership and inspiration like that, GASSAR's mission in 2017 was well served!